kyma-project/kyma/docs/security/08-03-add-connector.md

 </div>

 >**TIP:** The **useStaticConnector** parameter defines if the connector picker screen is displayed.
-The default value is `true` which allows the user to choose the login method between the added connector and the Dex static user store.
+The default value is `true`, which allows the user to choose the login method between the added connector and the Dex static user store.
 Set to `false` to disable the Dex static user store.

 ## Configure authorization rules for the GitHub connector